 The reason for such naming is a local legend which says here is the place in which Solomon imprisoned disobeyed demons.
 It was a Zoroastrian place of worship and sacrifice in Sassanid era.

 Ups and Downs over the Years

 This archaeological site was the largest educational, religious, and social center in pre-Islam era in Iran.
 There are some indications of the earliest settlement during the first millennium around the site.
 Sometime in the early years of Achaemenid era, The rulers constructed some structures at Takht-e Soleyman.
 Also, there are some traces showing Parthians had been using the site.

 Sassanids constructed a mud-brick wall around the central lake, gates and temples.
 The site gained its religious importance during this period.
-Zoroastrian government moved the holy fire to the temple here and called it Azar Goshansb, which turned to be one of the three major temples of Sassanid era.
+The zoroastrian government moved the holy fire to the temple here and called it Azar Goshansb, which turned out to be one of the three major temples of Sassanid era.

 But in 624 AD, the Roman Emperor, Heraclius, destroyed it in an attack to Iran.
 It happened in the reign of Khosrow Parviz, the late Sassanid king.